-The PC/CQI worked with the Clinical Quality Management (CQM) committee to develop and approve data collection elements and processes that would allow evaluation of primary care services based on the Guidelines for use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents, 2014 that were developed by the Panel on Antiretroviral Guidelines for Adults and Adolescents convened by the DHHS.
+The PC/CQI worked with the Clinical Quality Improvement (CQI) committee to develop and approve data collection elements and processes that would allow evaluation of primary care services based on the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV, 2016 that were developed by the Panel on Antiretroviral Guidelines for Adults and Adolescents convened by the DHHS.
 In addition, data collection elements and processes were developed to align with the Health Resources and Services Administration (HRSA), HIV/AIDS Bureau's (HAB) HIV/AIDS Clinical Performance Measures for Adults & Adolescents.
-These measures are designed to serve as indicators HAB measures are available for download of quality care. at: http://hab.hrsa.gov/deliverhivaidscare/habperformmeasures.html.
+These measures are designed to serve as indicators available quality care.
+HAB measures are for download of at: http://hab.hrsa.gov/deliverhivaidscare/habperformmeasures.html.
 An electronic database was designed to facilitate direct data entry from patient records.
 Automatic edits and validation screens were included in the design and layout of the data abstraction program to "walk" the nurse reviewer through the process and to facilitate the accurate collection, entering and validation of data.
 Inconsistent information, such as reporting GYN exams for men, or opportunistic infection prophylaxis for patients who do not need it, was considered when designing validation functions.
 The PC/CQI then used detailed data validation reports to check certain values for each patient to ensure they were consistent.